slaveofcode/grpc-restful-example/README.md

 # gRPC Restful Client-Server

-Example implementation of Client-Server comunication through Restful and gRPC on the internal microservices.
+Example implementation of gRPC bwtween the internal microservices communications.
+The original request from the front-end is still using a Restful.

-Please take a note that this is just an example project, for those who wants to learn about gRPC on Node.
+*Please take a note that this is just an example project, for those who wants to learn about gRPC on Node.

+The illustration below is about how this project behave, so you may get the idea about how it's work under the hood.
 ```

                                                +----------------------+